oxygenxml/oxygenxml.emf.support/README.md

 This plugin allow it to render EMF images in Author mode but you need to install additional libraries in order to make it work.

+To install this plugin you need to download this project as ZIP file end extract it inside the **plugins** folder within Oxygen install dir.
-You need to download a binary libraries distribution from:
+Then you need to download a binary libraries distribution from:

 http://java.freehep.org/vectorgraphics/index.html